LSE Laidlaw Scholars Leadership and Research Programme

 Guidance: In this question, we would like to learn more about your own understanding of leadership, and why and how you have arrived at that understanding.
 We will value answers that show that you have critically reflected upon your understanding of leadership; you may draw, for example, on a personal observation, a personal experience, or another source of inspiration to explain your reflections if you find this useful.
 What we are not interested in is encyclopaedic knowledge or standard definitions of leadership without your own critical reflections.

-(a) Why did you choose this competency
+(a) Why did you choose this dimension; and

 Question 3: In what ways will you contribute to this learning community?